7 Things To Do In Coolangatta on The Gold Coast

 Coolangatta is located in Southern Queensland on the border to New South Wales, to the twin town Tweed Heads.
 It is quirky how this geographical border shapes the same place in two states.
 A sculpture at the roundabout on Boundary Street is the only visible sign of the geographical border unless you know about it.
 You could not tell you are in 2 different states just by crossing the road.

-This means that during the six months of light saving, there will be two different times zone within the same towns.
+This means that during the six months of light saving, there will be two different time zones within the same towns.
 The funniest thing is on New Year’s Eve when you can celebrate the New Year twice by joining another club across the road…one hour after midnight.

-➡️ Areas & Neighbourhoods Guide To The Best Hotels Where To Stay In The Gold Coast
+Check Our Accommodation Guide: ➡️ Where To Stay In The Gold Coast

 How to get to Coolangatta

-You can get to Coolangatta by train, bus, or by car.
-You can take the train to Cold Coast City and then take the local bus there to Coolangatta.
-Another option you can do is take a bus ride directly from Brisbane.
+You can get to Coolangatta by train, bus, or car.
+You can take the train to Cold Coast City and then the local bus to Coolangatta.
+Another option is to take a bus directly from Brisbane.
 If you want the convenience of a vehicle, you can hire a car in the city and drive approximately 100 km from Brisbane.

 Coolangatta is different from Surfers Paradise.
-Although there are high buildings in the town centre, the architecture has more gentle, soft contours with plenty of natural attractions, pretty surf beaches, and long vast stretches of sandy beaches, offering excellent walking and sighting of Surfers Paradise from afar.
+Although there are high buildings in the town centre, the architecture has more gentle, soft contours.
+There are plenty of natural attractions, pretty surf beaches, and long, vast stretches of sandy beaches, offering excellent walking and sighting of Surfers Paradise from afar.
 It’s the perfect place if you travel solo.
 You don’t have to walk long distances to get to places.

 Do The Long Beach Walk